 At the end of the game, those were just poor fishermen’s houses.
 But still, they are a great photo opportunity, for both, general views and close-ups.

-Behind the first row of buildings, you find narrow lanes, hidden corners, small arches.
+Behind the first row of buildings, you find narrow lanes, hidden corners, and small arches.
 It’s an enchanting background for everyday life and a perfect set for street photos.

-The castle and the harbour
+The castle and the harbour of Camogli

 In ancient times the village and the harbour were defended by the massive Dragonara Castle.
 Built on a tiny island just out of the harbour, today the link to the mainland is a small bridge that overlooks the port.
 It hosts the dehors of a couple of cafés.
 If you walk through the steep and narrow lanes of the castle area, you’ll find many beautiful corners and panoramic points of view.